yhinai/thinking-graph/backend/README.md

 ## Usage with Frontend

-The backend is designed to work with the visbrain-chatbot frontend.
+The backend is designed to work with the Thinking-graph chatbot frontend.
 When users send messages through the chat interface:

 1. Message is sent to `/api/process-thinking`
 2. Gemini AI analyzes the text structure